 This course will prepare nuclear medicine students for the clinical environment within the hospital, prior to beginning rotations.
-(Prerequisite: ESL 100 or RDG 100, Permission of the Nuclear Medicine Program Director)
+(Prerequisite: RDG 100, Permission of the Nuclear Medicine Program Director)

-NMT 101 INTRODUCTION TO NUCLEAR MEDICINE

-This course is a study of the overall basics of nuclear medicine technology.
+NMT 101 INTRODUCTION TO NUCLEAR MEDICINE 2.0 Credits This course is a study of the overall basics of nuclear medicine technology.
 This course includes patient care, ethics, medical-legal issues and the history of nuclear medicine.
 (Prerequisite: Permission of the Nuclear Medicine Program Director)

-NUCLEAR MEDICINE PROCEDURES I NMT 102
+NMT 102 NUCLEAR MEDICINE PROCEDURES I

 This course is a study of didactic concepts for the practice of clinical nuclear medicine.
 Topics include: nuclear cardiology, ventilation and perfusion lung imaging, skeletal imaging, liver and hepatobiliary imaging.
-(Prerequisite: ESL 100 or RDG 100, Permission of the Nuclear Medicine Program Director)
+(Prerequisite: RDG 100, Permission of the Nuclear Medicine Program Director)